thepowerfuldeez/tacotron2_improved/README.md

 ```bash
 MODEL_NAME="mike" CONFIG=configs/config_mike.yaml MESSAGE="mike forward" OUT_PATH=/home/frappuccino/tts_checkpoints/mike/v2_forward/ RUN_ID="150622_01f" ./train.sh
 ```
-after training, script would make bert vectors & train tpse and also trace model with embedded scale stats
+check script before running! it sets as training from scratch on ljspeech by default! maybe you would need to fine-tune from pre-train after training, script would make bert vectors & train tpse and also trace model with embedded scale stats